Virtual Team Building

 Anne Barry Jolles is a life coach, author, TEDx speaker, and creator of Grace TrailⓇ.
 She thrives on working with courageous people wishing to transform the way they live and work and are willing to do what it takes to get there.
 Blending life experiences and research, Jolles created the Grace TrailⓇ and has shared it with thousands as it evolved for over a decade.

 Find your new summer beverage.
 Join us as we explore unique wines for the summer season from Portugal, Austria and Italy (Sardinia and Friuli regions) and delicious and easy Gin, Tequila and Rum Summer beverages.
+Recipes, below.

 Virtual cooking class conducted with a group of MIT graduate students.
 It was fun, informative and interactive.
 All ingredients were provided in advance.
 We incorporated pre-taped components for background.
 The program in entirety lasted approximately one hour and was a great way for students to connect and create a healthy meal.